The personal allowance

 The tax on income (other than savings and dividend income) is different, for taxpayers who are resident in Scotland, from taxpayers resident elsewhere in the UK.
 The Scottish income tax rates and bands apply to income such as employment income, self-employed trade profits and property income.

-In 2019/20 there are five income tax rates which range between 19% and 46%.
+In 2020/21 there are five income tax rates which range between 19% and 46%.
 Scottish taxpayers are entitled to the same personal allowance as individuals in the rest of the UK.
 The two higher rates are 41% and 46% rather than the 40% and 45% rates that apply to such income for other UK residents.
-For 2019/20, the threshold at which the 41% band applies is £43,430 for those who are entitled to the full personal allowance.
+For 2020/21, the 41% band applies to income over £43,430 for those who are entitled to the full personal allowance.
 The 46% rate applies to income over £150,000.

 In the Scottish Budget on 28 January 2021, the Scottish Government proposed that the Scottish income tax rates will be frozen for 2021/22.
 The thresholds for the tax bands will be increased by 0.5% except for the 46% rate threshold which remains at £150,000.
 So the 41% band will apply to income over £43,662 for those who are entitled to the full personal allowance.

-From April 2019, the Welsh Government has the right to vary the rates of income tax payable by Welsh taxpayers.
+From April 2019, the Welsh Government has had the right to vary the rates of income tax payable by Welsh taxpayers.
 The UK government has reduced each of the three rates of income tax paid by Welsh taxpayers by 10 pence.
-The Welsh Government set the Welsh rate of income tax at 10 pence which has been added to the reduced rates.
-This means the tax payable by Welsh taxpayers continues to be the same as that payable by English and Northern Irish taxpayers.
+For 2020/21 the Welsh Government has set the Welsh rate of income tax at 10 pence which has been added to the reduced rates.
+This means the tax payable by Welsh taxpayers is the same as that payable by English and Northern Irish taxpayers.

-The Welsh Government has confirmed that the income tax rate will remain at 10 pence for 2020/21.
+The Welsh Government has announced that the income tax rate will remain at 10 pence for 2021/22.